aurovrata/cf7-grid-layout/README.txt

 * **redesign the form editor**: this plugin now uses the WordPress default post editor page to edit/build forms, therefore making it easier for developer to plugin their functionality on top, while preserving all the hooks of Contact Form 7.

 **Looking for Collaborators**
-Are you a WordPress developer or an HTML/JavaScript master?
+Are you a WordPress developer or an HTML/JavaScript wizard?
 Want to collaborate on this plugin?
 There are some really great pieces of functionality that are in the roadmap for this plugin, but I just don't have the time or resources to get them all on file in a timely manner.
 So join me on [GitHub](https://github.com/aurovrata/cf7-grid-layout/wiki/Roadmap) if you want to collaborate.

 **For plugin developers**
 If you wish to leverage the in-editor helper code functionality for your CF7 plugin, you need to use the following hooks,